oat-sa/taohub-articles/changelogs/frontendchanges.md

 ---

 `core/areaBroker`offer now the possibility to attach an arbitrary `ui/component` to an area.
-This is used by the Qti Test provider, which register a custom component to handle the toolbox rendering : `taoQtiTest/runner/ui/toolbox`
+This is used by the Qti Test provider, which registers a custom component to handle the toolbox rendering : `taoQtiTest/runner/ui/toolbox`
 This has an impact on how plugin register their button in the toolbox area (and only the toolbox area for now).
 See any plugin for how to register a button (for example `taoQtiTest/runner/plugins/tools/magnifier`), and `taoQtiTest/runner/plugins/tools/itemThemeSwitcher` for how to register a menu and its entries into the toolbox.

-The default rendering of the toolbok component can be overloaded by any client plugin, see `taoAct/runner/plugins/layout/toolbox` for an example
+The default rendering of the toolbox component can be overloaded by any client plugin, see `taoAct/runner/plugins/layout/toolbox` for an example

 ---